 Depending on where you’re accommodation in Vilnius is, you can start either from Subačiaus observation deck or from Vilnius Cathedral, to make the most out of this Vilnius itinerary and not waste energy.

-This historical place for Vilnius is located in the heart of the old town in Vilnius.
-In the same building, you will find an information point, which free maps of the city and the tours available.
+Vilnius’ town hall is a historical place for Vilnius and it’s located in the heart of the old town.
+In the same building, you will find an information point, with free maps of the Vilnius and the tours available.

 This is also the meeting point for free walking tours.
 If you don’t have a lot of time, I recommend joining one of the free walking tours.

-Welcome to Uzupis, the smallest republic in the world (it’s a joke, obviously).
+Welcome to Uzupis, the smallest republic in the world.

 Uzupis has its own constitution, and it is currently translated to more than 50 languages.
 Each country can pay to have its flag hang in Uzupis.

-During summer, every Friday and Saturday, you can visit Tymo Market (Aukštaičių g.) fills with food trucks that represent some of the town’s best fast food spots.
+During summer, every Friday and Saturday, you can visit Tymo Market (Aukštaičių g.) full of food trucks that represent some of the town’s best fast food spots.
 Each Thursday, there is an organic market.

-Head over to Bernardinų Tiltas and turn right to the St. Anne’s Church, a Roman Catholic church, which is regarded as one of the city’s most famous landmarks.
+Head over to Bernardinų Tiltas and turn right to the St. Anne’s Church, a Roman Catholic church, which is regarded as one of the Vilnius’ most famous landmarks.

 This red-brick church has a beautiful Gothic architecture.
 Next to it, you will see a monument to Adam Mickiewicz, a famous Polish poet.